 I chose to download and install the 21 days trial version of AnyDVD HD, to see how it would work.
 During the trial, you receive a prompt each time the application starts up.
 A small annoyance, nothing else.
 Once you click on Continue, you can start using the application.

-Once I opened AnyDVD HD, I noticed in the Status window, that it correctly detected my DVD and the kind of copy protection used.
+Once I opened AnyDVD HD, I noticed in the Status section that it correctly detected my DVD and the kind of copy protection used.
 Obviously, it was automatically removed.

-Select the source drive, the destination where you want to store the disc image (saved as an ".iso" file) and click Copy button highlighted below.
+Select the source drive, the destination where you want to store the disc image (it will be saved as an “.iso” file) and click the Copy button highlighted below.

 The copy process starts immediately and it takes quite some time.
-It took me about 25 minutes to make a backup copy of my DVD.
-If you are making a backup copy of a Blu-Ray, expect it to take a lot longer than that.
+It took me about 28 minutes to make a backup copy of my DVD.
+If you are making a backup copy of a Blu-Ray disc, expect it to take longer than that.

-Now I was able to burn it or simply mount it using a disk emulator such as Virtual Clone Drive.
+Now I was able to burn it or mount it using a disk emulator such as Virtual Clone Drive.
 If you need some help with mounting or burning disk images in Windows, read these guides:

 The greatest thing about my copy was that it no longer had annoying commercials and unnecessary clips.
 The disc directly opened the DVD configuration menus and the movie started as soon as I hit the Play Film button.